 A log line contains different attributes attached to it.
-These attributes helps you to filter your logs so that you can write effiecient queries and get your results faster.
-These attributes are reffered to as fields in SigNoz.
+These attributes help you filter your logs so that you can write efficient queries and get results faster.
+These attributes are referred to as fields in SigNoz.

 Configuring the SigNoz Collector

-If you take a look in the SigNoz repository, you’ll find the configuration for the collector in /deploy/docker/clickhouse-setup/otel-collector-config.yaml You can edit this file to filter what logs are being stored after being received by the collector.
+For detailed instructions on configuring the OpenTelemetry Collector, refer to Collector Configuration.
+You can edit the collector configuration file to filter what logs are being stored after being received by the collector.

-To add attributes to all lines logged by this collector, add a section to the processors to add an attribute.
-This example is a bit contrived, but let’s say that this collector is only gathering data for a single client organization:
+To add attributes to all logs processed by this collector, add a section to the processors to add an attribute.
+For example, to tag all logs with a client ID:

 attributes/clientid: